econrad003/maze4c/README.md

 * module *hunt\_kill* (class *HuntKill*) - the hunt and kill algorithm, a series of random paths, avoiding already visited cells; each path ends when there is no available step...
 A new path starts with a passage from the visited area into the frontier.
 The algorithm has features reminiscent of Aldous/Broder (random walk, but restricted), Wilson (paths leading from the visited area, but working outward from the visited area instead of inward to) and DFS (you might come up with this if you wanted to avoid both a stack and recursive programming).
 * module *recursive\_division* (classes *Subgrid*, *RecursiveDivision*) - recursive division, implemented as a passage carver for a rectangular grid.
 * module *watershed\_division* (classes *Reservoir*, *WatershedDivision*) - a generalized recursive division algorithm for arbitrary connected grids, implemented as a passage carver using the *Watershed* class.
+* module *dff* (for *depth-first forest*; class *DFF*) is the first of a family of *growing forest* algorithm.
+Using class *Task* in the same module, it is possible to implement other growing forest algorithms, such as a breadth-first forest, or even a growing forest built from a depth-first tree and a breadth-first tree.
+(See the documentation for some examples.
+Jamis Buck's name for DFF is *recursive backtracker with parallel seeds*.)

 These are documented in *doc/Algorithms*.